Ta180m/USACO/README.md

 # USACO
-A collection of implementations of solutions to USACO problems.
+Clean implementations of solutions to USACO problems.